wcgordon1/TustinRecruiting/src/content/jobs/tr-mobile-app-developer-lakewood-mobi-dkwzwq.md

 ---
 position: Mobile App Developer
 description: >-
-  ## Overview

-  Join our dynamic MarTech company as a Mobile App Developer, working 100% remotely from Lakewood, CA. We specialize in innovative marketing platforms, analytics, and automation tools.
-Become a vital part of our 10+ person regional team, enhancing our applications and contributing to cutting-edge technology solutions.
+  Overview Join our dynamic MarTech company as a Mobile App Developer, working 100% remotely from Lakewood, CA. We specialize in innovative marketing platforms, analytics, and automation tools.
+Become a vital part of our 10+ person regional team, enhancing our applications and contributing to cuttingedge technology solutions.
+Key Responsibilities  Develop and maintain mobile applications using modern frameworks and technologies.
+Collaborate with crossfunctional teams to design, develop, and deploy new features.

-  ## Key Responsibilities

-  - Develop and maintain mobile applications using modern frameworks and technologies.

-  - Collaborate with cross-functional teams to design, develop, and deploy new features.

-  - Utilize agile methodologies to manage development cycles and meet pr...
+  Utilize agile methodologies to manage development cycles and meet pr...
 location: 'Lakewood, CA'
 team: Software
 schedule: Standard Business Hours